johanhelsing-attensi/charts/README.md

 ### Custom ConfigMap

-When creating a new chart with this chart as a dependency, CustomConfigMap can be used to override the default config.yaml provided.
+When creating a new chart with this chart as a dependency, `existingConfigMap` can be used to override the default config.yaml provided.
 It also allows for providing additional configuration files that will be copied into `/verdaccio/conf`.
 In the parent chart's values.yaml, set the value to true and